tianon/wishlist/zulip.md

 - bug: if "Organization description" includes emoji, they show up in plain text (`:eyes:` instead of 👀) on the login page
   - ideally this would support full markdown with a better edit box than just a textarea and perhaps even the organization's custom emoji

+- dark mode for the login page
+- dark mode for the API documentation

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)